 Welcome to the website of the International Association of Hydrogeologists Commission on Managing Aquifer Recharge (IAH-MAR).
-Here you can discover what our working groups are doing and contribute to their current projects, you can connect with people and resources, get information on symposia coming up, and join our email list to stay informed of latest news.
+Here you can discover what our working groups are doing and contribute to their current projects, you can download resources on MAR, connect with people, get information on symposia coming up, and join our email list to stay informed of latest news.
 We also have sister sites in Spanish and Chinese.

 Managed Aquifer Recharge